iburzynski/jambhala/README.md

       , TemplateHaskell
   ```

 Beyond these, the sample contracts include only the specific language extensions needed to compile their code.
-Keep in mind that Haskell language extensions are experimental modifications to compiler behavior, and should only be used when necessary with clear understanding of their purpose.
+Keep in mind that Haskell language extensions are experimental modifications to compiler behavior: they should be used only when necessary and with clear understanding of their purpose.
 It is better to add extensions incrementally as they become needed than to add a multitude of modifications to the compiler as boilerplate in every file.

-#### **Sample contracts:**
+#### **Sample contracts**
-The source code for the sample Plutus contracts live in the `src/Contracts/Samples` folder. `src/Contracts.hs` contains a ***Map*** data structure called `samples` with the names and validators for the included sample contracts.
+The source code for the sample Plutus contracts live in the `src/Contracts/Samples` folder.

 If you want to hide the sample contracts from the `jamb` utility and only serve your own contracts, you can modify the `main` action in `app/Main.hs` accordingly: